The best small vans on the market

 After all, what’s the point in buying a massive, fuel-guzzling beast with a huge payload if you’re only transporting yourself and a few tools?

 In many cases, one of the many smaller vans on the market may be ideal.
-Not only are they likely to be cheaper to insure and run, but their size makes them perfect for nipping between jobs and finding somewhere to park in busy town centres.
+They're likely to cost less to run and have smaller engines, which could help you get a cheaper van insurance quote.
+There size also makes them perfect for nipping between jobs and finding somewhere to park in busy town centres.

 Citroen Berlingo van – from £16,280